kitodo/kitodo-presentation/Documentation/Developers/Database.rst

    - :field:                    xpath  *string*
      :description:              *XPath (relative to //dmdSec/mdWrap/xmlData/root and with namespace) or JSONPath (relative to resource JSON object)*

-                                XPath/JSONPath expression to extract the metadatum (relative to the data format root).
-                                TODO

    - :field:                    default_value  *string*
      :description:              *Default Value*